Conor McAleny

-Conor Michael McAleny (born 12 August 1992) is an English professional footballer who plays as an attacking midfielder or striker for club Harrogate Town.
+Conor Michael McAleny (born 12 August 1992) is an English professional footballer who plays as an attacking midfielder or striker for Marine.
 He is a product of the Everton academy.

 While at Everton, he spent time on loan at Football League teams Scunthorpe United, Brentford, Cardiff City, Charlton Athletic, Wigan Athletic, and Oxford United, before leaving on a permanent basis in 2017 to join Fleetwood Town.
 He enjoyed little success at Fleetwood, and spent time out on loan at Scottish club Kilmarnock and Shrewsbury Town.
 He joined Oldham Athletic in 2020, spending a year at the club and scoring 21 goals before departing for Salford.